ms-iot/build2015-robot-kit/README.md

 # Hardware assembly
 A picture is worth a 1000 words.
 A video is 1000 pictures.
 Watch this quick tutorial to assemble your robot: **Insert video here**

+## Assembly Notes
+* **Tolerances** - The robot frame is designed to snap together.
+We have noticed some slight tolerance differences in the laser cuts of the wood frame.
+You may want to leave the protective tape on the non-visible side of the parts as a shim when assembling the robot. if you plan to glue the robot frame together or if the pieces fit very tightly, you can choose to remove the protective tape.
+* **Screw hole alignment** - The screw holes were designed for the Raspberry pi 2, but the standoffs may not perfectly align due to tolerance differences in the laser cut frame.
+This is perfectly ok if the standoffs taper a bit.
+* **Don't overtighten!** - Do not overtighten the screws that go into the standoffs.
+Overtightening can cause the substrate of the Raspberry pi 2 to crack.
+It's ok for these to just be a snug fit, or even a bit loose.

 # Software
 The robot kit software is a UAP project with 6 major files: